JanitorTechnology/selfapi/README.md

 [scout camp](https://github.com/espadrine/sc).

 Note: This is not a routing engine.
 You need one of the above to build a working API.
-(Self API just provides an easier way for you to build, document and test web APIs.)
+(Self API just provides an easier way for you to develop, document and test web APIs.)